ahmadiehsan/personal_docs/docs/software/algorithms/strategies/dynamic_programming.md

 ## Workflow

+The dynamic programming problem-solving process varies with the nature and difficulty of the problem but generally follows these steps:

+1. Describe decisions.
+2. Define states.
+3. Establish a $dp$ table.
+4. Derive state transition equations.
+5. Determine boundary conditions, etc.

+## Use Cases

 Dynamic programming is commonly used to solve optimization problems, which not only include overlapping subproblems but also have two other major characteristics: optimal substructure and statelessness.

+=== "When to Use"

+    If the problem contains explicit **decision concepts**, and the solution is produced through a series of decisions, then it fits the decision tree model and can usually be solved using Backtracking or Dynamic Programming.

+    On this basis, there are some "bonus points" for determining dynamic programming problems.

+    - The problem contains descriptions of maximization (minimization) or finding the most (least) optimal solution.
+    - The problem's states can be represented using a list, multi-dimensional matrix, or tree, and a state has a recursive relationship with its surrounding states.

+    Correspondingly, there are also some "penalty points".

+    - The goal of the problem is to find all possible solutions, not just the optimal solution.
+    - The problem description has obvious characteristics of permutations and combinations, requiring the return of specific multiple solutions.

+    If a problem fits the decision tree model and has relatively obvious "bonus points", we can assume it is a dynamic programming problem and verify it during the solution process.

 === "Optimal Substructure"